-If you have been running your business for a while, and just about to expand, you will need to recruit employees who will help you deliver more value to your customers.
+If you have been running your business for a while, and are just about to expand, you will need to recruit employees who will help you deliver more value to your customers.
 Selection is important, but – as a business owner – you will also have to make sure that your workers are engaged with your brand and committed to your goals.
 Below you’ll find a few tips on how to keep workers happy and content.

 Listen to Them

 It is important to adopt a democratic leadership approach and listen to your staff.
 Whether you are designing the workplace facilities or introducing a new software or solution, you will have to make sure that they are involved in the decision.
-Have an open door policy and a suggestion box outside of your office, so your staff can communicate their needs and preferences with you.
+Have an open-door policy and a suggestion box outside of your office, so your staff can communicate their needs and preferences with you.
 This way, you can align their personal aspirations with your business goals.

 Add Custom Perks

 Instead of simply introducing bonuses and benefits, you will have to give your workers a couple of options to choose from.
 Whether you give them a bonus based on attendance, customer feedback, or hitting the targets, you will need to make sure that it is valuable.
 People with kids will appreciate theme park tickets, but those who are single would rather get shopping vouchers.